-Flexible Spending Accounts (FSA)
+Flexible Spending Accounts (FSA) - Benchmark Plans Only

 Flexible Spending Accounts (FSA’s) let you set aside a portion of your paycheck tax free to pay for certain health and dependent care expenses.
 Contributions are deducted from your paycheck prior to federal, state and social security taxes.
-You MUST re-enroll in one or both plans during the FY20 open enrollment if you want to continue contributions to one or both of these plans.
+You MUST re-enroll in one or both plans during open enrollment if you want to continue contributions to one or both of these plans.

 Reminder - for the medical FSA, the Town of Wellesley will match any Medical FSA contribution (up to $150 per individual plan and $450 per family plan) for employees choosing a Benchmark plan.

 Medical FSA accounts cannot be used in conjunction with a High Deductible Health Plan (HDHP).
 Employees choosing a HDHP can use an HSA to reimburse for medical and dental expenses.

-|Flexible Spending Overview||FSA Medical Claim Form|
+|FY24 Flexible Spending Overview||FSA Medical Claim Form|

 Dependent Care FSA - Individuals can contribute up to $5,000 pre-tax per household for dependent care needs.

-|FY20 Flexible Spending Enrollment Form||FSA Dependent Care Claim Form|
+|Dependent Care Overview||FSA Dependent Care Claim Form|

 Both the Medical and the Dependent Care FSA plans are administered by Cafeteria Plan Advisors.
 Click here to view their website for more information.